+(i) Composition

-- (i) Composition - 1.
-The Board of Directors shall set up a permanent Audit Committee composed of five (5) members, who must be Non-Executive Directors. - 2.
+- 1. The Board of Directors shall set up a permanent Audit Committee composed of five (5) members, who must be Non-Executive Directors. - 2.
 The Audit Committee shall be set up as an internal body of an informative and consultative nature with no executive functions and with powers to inform, advise and make proposals within its field. - 3.
-The members of the Audit Committee collectively, and particularly its Chairman, shall be appointed in consideration of their knowledge and experience in matters of accounting and auditing and risk management, both financial and non-financial.
-The Committee members shall also have the relevant technical knowledge in relation to the sector in which the Company pursues its activity.
+The members of the Audit Committee, and particularly its Chairman, shall be appointed in consideration of their knowledge and experience in matters of accounting and auditing or both.
+Collectively, the Committee members shall have the relevant technical knowledge in relation to the sector in which the Company pursues its activity.
 A majority of these members shall be Independent Directors. - 4.
-The Audit Committee Chairman shall be appointed from among the Independent Directors who make up the Audit Committee, and shall be replaced every four years, with the possibility of re-election once one year has elapsed as from the end of his/her term of office. - 5.
+The Audit Committee Chairman shall be appointed from among the Independent Directors who make up the Audit Committee, and shall be replaced every four (4) years, with the possibility of re-election once one year has elapsed as from the end of his/her term of office. - 5.
 The appointment of the members of the Audit Committee, as well as the appointment of its Chairman and Secretary, shall be made by the Board of Directors by absolute majority.
 Renewals shall take place with the frequency and in the manner and number decided by the Company's Board of Directors. - 6.
 The Secretary of the Audit Committee may be one of its members or the Secretary or Deputy Secretary of the Board of Directors.
+In this latter case, the Secretary need not be a member of the Audit Committee.

+(ii) Powers

-In this latter case, the Secretary need not be a member of the Audit Committee. - (ii) Powers - 7.
-Without prejudice to any other tasks that may be assigned to it by the Board of Directors or may be established in these Regulations, the Audit Committee shall have as its primary function that of supporting the Board of Directors in its supervisory functions.
+7. Without prejudice to any other tasks that may be assigned to it by the Board of Directors or may be established in these Regulations, the Audit Committee shall have as its primary function that of supporting the Board of Directors in its supervisory functions.
 Specifically, it shall have at least the power to report to the Shareholders' Meeting on any issues that arise in relation to matters falling within the remit of the Audit Committee and, in particular, on the outcome of the audit, explaining how it has contributed to the integrity of the financial information and the function that the Committee has performed in that process.
-The Audit Committee shall strive to ensure that the financial statements submitted by the Board of Directors to the General Shareholders' Meeting are drawn up in accordance with accounting regulations.
-In those cases in which the auditor has included a qualification in the audit report, the chairman of the Audit Committee shall clearly explain at the General Shareholders' Meeting the opinion of the Audit Committee on its content and scope, and a summary of such opinion shall be made available to the shareholders at the time of publication of the call of the General Shareholders Meeting, together with the rest of the proposals and reports of the Board of Directors.
+The Audit Committee shall strive to ensure that the Board of Directors can present the Company's accounts to the Shareholders' Meeting without limitations or qualifications in the auditor's report.
+If, in exceptional circumstances, the audit report does contain such qualifications, both the Chairman of the Audit Committee and the auditors shall give a clear account to shareholders of their scope and content.